 Kim Robbins didn’t usually get asked for the same drug twice by a single customer.
-But one day in 2005, she finished a shift at the Happy Harry’s pharmacy in Harrington and then drove up to Dover to cover a shift for a friend.
+But one day in 2005, she finished a shift at the Happy Harry’s pharmacy in Harrington and drove up to Dover to cover a shift for a friend.
 When a familiar face came in asking to fill a prescription of painkillers, she knew something was wrong.

 “The first prescription I filled was for someone who had already filled 180 Vicodin with me in Harrington earlier that day,” she said.

-Robbins later made some calls to other pharmacies and discovered that the man had been filling prescriptions all over the area, racking up thousands of painkillers in a single week.
+Robbins later made some calls to other pharmacies and discovered that the same man had been filling prescriptions all over the area, racking up thousands of painkillers in a single week.

-“The only reason we caught this guy is because I covered for that girlfriend,” she said.
+“The only reason we caught this guy is because I covered for that friend,” she said.

-State regulators, meanwhile, have rolled out a series of new rules to combat the problem.
-The Department of State proposed a set of laws, which took effect April 1, targeting over-prescription of opioids.
+State regulators have rolled out a series of new rules to combat the problem.
+The Department of State proposed a set of laws, which took effect April 1, targeting over-prescription.
 The rules include an initial seven-day limit on prescriptions and a requirement that doctors look into their patients’ narcotics history.
 These rules track with other reforms from around the country that limit how many narcotics patients can get from a single prescription.

 Where do local pharmacists fit into these efforts?
-Many already feel significant pressure to stop drugs from getting into the wrong hands is part of the job.
+Stopping drugs from getting into the wrong hands is part of the job.
 But when it comes to the opioid epidemic, which has touched doctors, regulators, pharmaceutical companies and countless communities, some feel the buck shouldn’t stop with them.

 “I’m tired of being a drug cop,” said Robbins, who now works at Atlantic Apothecary in Middletown and is a member of the Delaware Board of Pharmacy, which helps regulate the industry.
 “We need to spend more time helping people and less working as an arm of law enforcement.”